-Non-GAAP operating income in 2012 increased by \$23.4 million, or 46.0%, as compared to 2011.
-The increase in operating income was primarily due to the increase in sales discussed above.
-The increase in operating income attributable to sales growth was partially offset by an increase in operating expenses related to new product initiatives and changes in our product distribution strategy involving independent sales agents and indirect channels involving resellers, which resulted in increased sales commissions paid to those independent sales agents.
-In addition, operating income was affected by sales related commission expense to employees, significant expenses surrounding our new Mojo 3D printer launch and increased expenses for strategic initiatives to increase our market presence awareness by intensifying marketing efforts.
-The growth in operating income as a percentage of sales as compared to the prior year reflects our ability to leverage fixed costs and grow sales faster than operating expenses.
+Non-GAAP operating income for 2013 increased as compared to non-GAAP operating income, on pro forma combined basis for Objet, for 2012.
+The increase in operating income was primarily due to the increase in sales and gross profit discussed above.
+The increase in operating income attributable to sales growth was partially offset by an increase in operating expenses related to research and development initiatives, changes in our product distribution strategy involving independent sales agents, which resulted in increased sales commissions, expenses for strategic initiatives to increase our market presence by intensifying marketing efforts and an increase in administrative expenses and headcount to support our growth.
+The decrease in operating income as a percentage of sales for 2013 as compared to the prior year reflects our commitment to invest in strategic initiatives in order to support our long-term growth as well as the inclusion of MakerBot.

-Net Income (Loss) Attributable to Stratasys Ltd.
+Net Income Attributable to Stratasys Ltd.